 As a self-professed steak snob, there’s nothing better than a mouth-watering steak dinner.
 My husband grills the most delectable steaks and has forever spoiled me from ordering one at a restaurant.

 The best part, he’s perfected a health-conscious way of grilling them using a rosemary marinade.

 This post contains affiliate links.
-As an Amazon Associate, any qualifying purchases you make through these links may earn us a small commission, at no extra cost to you.
+We are reader supported.
+As an Amazon Associate and Eagle Eyes affiliate, any qualifying purchases you make through these links may earn us a small commission, at no extra cost to you.

 The secret to how to grill a healthy steak consists of:

 The controversy over red meat rages on!
 We’ve all heard the stories how red meat is the cause of heart disease and a multitude of other ailments.

 Popular advice is to eat fish or the white meats such as chicken.
 The dilemma, what if you really enjoy a juicy steak once in a while?